hirane91/ts3-vps-runbook/README.md

 ## Roadmap

-Longer form docs are coming: a full provisioning walkthrough, the security setup in detail, and a proper gotchas list.
-The scripts above are the working parts and they are complete.
+Longer form docs are coming: the security setup in detail, upgrading TeamSpeak safely, and a longer gotchas list.
+The walkthrough and scripts above are complete and tested.

 ## Licence